About Chronic Pain Telemedicine Services

 Or we may have enough information to create your treatment plan.
 This often involves medicines or shots and non-medical treatments, like physical therapy.

-If you need a physical exam to confirm a diagnosis, we'll book an in-person visit when it works best for you.
+If you need a physical exam to confirm a diagnosis, we'll help you book an in-person visit when it works best for you.

-We will continue to follow you to make sure your treatment plan is working or make any changes to it.
-If you have questions later, you can call our office any time for a phone or video follow-up visit.
+Your care team will continue to monitor you to make sure your treatment plan is working or make any changes to it.
+If you have questions later, you can call our office any time for a follow-up phone or video visit.

 Insurance Plans We Accept